 Empowering the User

-Despite this (and Adaptive has its own views and innovative approaches to designing, building and deploying CTRM solutions – see these recent blogs on the topic 1, 2, 3, 4), one area where Adaptive sees opportunity to streamline, increase efficiency and reduce error is in using automation and AI to assist system users perform their job.
+Despite this (and Adaptive has its own views and innovative approaches to designing, building and deploying CTRM solutions – see these recent blogs on the topic Rethinking CTRM – Part One, Part Two, Part Three and Part Four), one area where Adaptive sees an opportunity to streamline, increase efficiency and reduce error is in using automation and AI to assist system users to perform their job.
 For the user, identifying what needs to be done, when it can be done and, perhaps just as importantly, on which system and screen it should be done, occupies a great deal of time and effort.
 Prioritising tasks and activities to avoid delays, penalties and errors is key to managing operational risk as well as providing greater job satisfaction for employees.

 Contact us for more information on how you can empower your users.